farosaves/faro/notes/Script.md

 Faros - it's a browser extension that helps you stay on top of your online reading.
 You save sentences from pages to go back to them later. wsa sas

+### V6
+If you're learning or researching a lot online, you have to save a lot of pages for later.
+If you're like me, you either have a mess in your bookmarks or hundreds of open tabs.
+Maybe you're thinking - I should be better organized.
+Nah, it wouldn't help much here, 'cause it just shouldn't be so hard in the first place.
+What you should is having a better *tool*.
+Faro is a tool for this.
+Don't know if it's the best one, but it *is* the simplest one.

+If you're like me, you either have a mess in your bookmarks or hundreds of open tabs.
+Perhaps now you're thinking - I should be better organized.
+It's not you - you just haven't found the right tool for you yet.
+Faro, hopefully, can be the one.
+It's the simplest tool for managing online reading.
+Featuring a scrollable feed of post-it notes

+Well, maybe now you have.
+Faro is the simplest tool for saving & keeping track of pages.